WUBT

-WUBT (101.1 FM, "101.1 The Beat") is an American urban contemporary radio station broadcasting in the Nashville, Tennessee market, under ownership of iHeartMedia.
+WUBT (101.1 FM, "101.1 The Beat") is an American mainstream urban radio station broadcasting in the Nashville, Tennessee market, under ownership of iHeartMedia.
 Though the station is licensed to Russellville, Kentucky, its studios are located in Nashville's Music Row district and the transmitter site is in White House, Tennessee.

 History

 The Russellville years

 On September 16, 1964, the Federal Communications Commission (FCC) authorized South Kentucky Broadcasters, owner of WRUS (610 AM), to build a new FM radio station at 92.1 MHz, to broadcast with 3,000 watts, in Russellville.
 The station debuted as WRUS-FM February 27, 1965, as a full-time simulcast with its AM sister station.

 In 1974, the FCC approved WRUS-FM to increase its effective radiated power to 100,000 watts on 101.1 MHz, giving it much wider regional coverage.
 When the upgraded facility went into effect on December 10, 1974, the station changed its call sign to WAKQ and adopted a separate Top 40 format.
 One result of the new format was that WRUS-FM's extensive coverage of local and regional sports was curtailed.
 With signal coverage available from Bowling Green to Nashville, the station was listened to by some Nashville sports fans, such as those who wanted to hear coverage of Kentucky Wildcats men's basketball.

 After a sale of WRUS and WAKQ in 1978 fell through, the stations were purchased five years later by longtime WRUS-WAKQ sports director Lon Sosh, already a 50 percent partner in the ownership group.
 The next year, citing health reasons, Sosh sold both stations to Keymarket Communications, a consortium headed by Paul Rothfus of Aiken, South Carolina.
 The new owners retained Sosh as sports broadcaster and proceeded with the erection of a new, 1000 ft tower to increase the FM's coverage area.
 One bigger change came from the Rothfus group in the summer of 1984 when the station flipped to country as "The Beaver".
 Along with this change, the station's callsign was changed to WBVR-FM.

 Keymarket later became Target Communications, headed by Donald Alt, who also served as a vice president of the Keymarket group.
 In 1990, the Amaturo Group purchased WBVR for $6 million (half of that in cash and half in assumption of liabilities), splitting it from WRUS for a time.
 Meanwhile, Target purchased WCBZ (96.7 FM) in Bowling Green in 1991.
 Keymarket then bought back WRUS and WBVR in early 1994 for a nominal value of $10.